GeotrekCE/Geotrek-admin/docs/install/advanced-configuration.rst

 .. envvar:: OUTDOOR_COURSE_POINTS_OF_REFERENCE_ENABLED

-    Points of reference are enabled on form of otudoor courses.
+    Points of reference are enabled on form of outdoor courses.

     Example::